 - Avoid close contact with others, especially those who may be sick.

 - Keep at least 6 feet, or two arms’ lengths, between yourself and others.
-That isn’t always possible, so wear a cloth face mask, too.
+That isn’t always possible, so wear a high-quality face mask, too.

 - Clean and disinfect surfaces you touch often, such as phones, TV remotes, countertops, faucets, and light switches.